IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 - Intent.Blazor.HttpClients 1.0.1

+### Module Documentation - Entity Framework Core

+We have released documentation around using and configuring EF in Intent.
+This documentation takes the form of a mark down read me, which is available in the module repository.
+We have also included this link as the modules `Project Url`, the idea being, all our modules will eventually have documentation available in this way.

+The documentation is viewable [here](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.EntityFrameworkCore/README.md).

+Available from:

+- Intent.EntityFrameworkCore 4.4.6

 ### Services `Paginate` feature

 The Service Designer now has a `Paginate` command to make it easier to configure pagination on your `Query`s and `Operation`s.